catherineloesch/project3-mernstack-app/README.md

   - myself - [Catherine Loesch](https://github.com/catherineloesch)

 - Timeframe:
-  - The deliverables were issued to the team on 04/05/2023.
+  - The deliverables were issued to the team on: 04/05/2023.
-    - a project proposal was to be submitted and approved by the instructional team before moving on to coding phase of the prjoject
+    - A project proposal was to be submitted and approved by the instructional team before moving on to coding phase of the project.
-    - the proposal was to include:
+    - The proposal was to include:
       - a description of the project
       - user stories
-      - database models flowchart
+      - a database models flowchart
-      - schema
+      - a schema
-      - wireframe
+      - a wireframe
   - Project submission deadline + project presentation on: 12/05/2023

 <br>